hyperledger/firefly/docs/overview/public_vs_permissioned.md

   - Able to intervene and adjust the characteristics of signing/submission
   - OSS reference implementation provided with Gas Station REST API integration
 - **Confirmation Manager**
-  - Extracted from the EthConnect codebase
+  - Extracted from the Ethconnect codebase
   - Coupled to both transaction submission and event confirmation
   - Embeds an efficient block cache
 - **Event Streams**
-  - Extracted from the EthConnect codebase
+  - Extracted from the Ethconnect codebase
   - Checkpoint restart based reliable at-least-once delivery of events
   - WebSockets interface upstream to FireFly Core

-This evolution involves a significant refactoring of components used for production solutions in the FireFly EthConnect microservice since mid 2018.
+This evolution involves a significant refactoring of components used for production solutions in the FireFly Ethconnect microservice since mid 2018.
 This was summarized in [firefly-ethconnect#149](https://github.com/hyperledger/firefly-ethconnect/issues/149), and cumulated in the creation of a new repository in 2022.